Profile

 CI/CD & Build Systems

 Roles focused on build pipelines, release engineering, and artifact management.
-Jenkins, GitHub Actions, GitLab CI/CD, Azure DevOps, and Argo CD anchor the toolkit.
+Jenkins, GitHub Actions, GitLab CI/CD, Azure DevOps, and Argo CD are the core tools.
 The work is the automation backbone connecting source control to production deployment, with GitOps and release management as common day-to-day concerns.

 Build PipelinesRelease AutomationGitOps WorkflowsArtifact Repositories